t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * Visibility
 * Portability

-The following sub-sections briefly summarize the REST constraints and explain how they enable the listed properties.
+The following subsections briefly summarize the REST constraints and explain how they enable the listed properties.

 ## Client-Server